 We currently award our independent directors annual grants of 1,250 LTIP units under our individual incentive plan and they are eligible to receive LTIP units and other share-based awards under our individual incentive plan.
 On October 1, 2009, we issued 1,250 LTIP units to each of our independent directors in connection with the 2009 annual award of LTIP units to our independent directors.
-On October 1, 2010, we issued 1,250 LTIP units to each of our independent directors in connection with the 2010 annual award of LTIP units to our independent directors.
 See "Management-2007 Long-Term Incentive Plans."